rutva0607/TETRIS-GAME/README.md

 - **Vikas Bhabhor**

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and free to use for educational and personal projects.

+Enjoy the game!